superluminar-io/fullstack-serverless-workshop/docs/adding-notes.md

    project.synth();
    ```
 1. Run `npm run projen` to install the new dependencies and re-generate the auto-generated files.
-1. Create a new file for our first construct:
+1. Create a new file for the new construct:
    ```bash
    touch ./src/http-api.ts
    ```